-facts and grounds).
-One important derogation to this requirement concerns the situation where a complaint has been dismissed or rejected.

-- 53. In cases where a complaint has been dismissed or rejected, the supervisory authority with which the complaint was lodged shall adopt the decision and notify it to the complainant and shall inform the controller thereof. - 54.
-In case of need to take a decision to only partially dismiss a complaint, the LSA shall adopt the decision for the part concerning actions in relation to the controller or the processor, shall notify it to the main establishment or single establishment of the controller or processor on the territory of its Member State and shall inform the complainant thereof, while the supervisory authority of the complainant shall adopt the decision for the part concerning dismissal or rejection of that complaint, and shall notify it to that complainant and shall inform the controller or processor thereof. - 55.
-Each natural or legal person has the right to an effective judicial remedy before the competent national court against a decision of a supervisory authority which produces legal effects concerning that person, in line with Article 78 GDPR.
+- 51. The final decision of the LSA and, as the case may be, the CSA with whom the complaint has been lodged, shall be adopted under the terms of Article 60(7), (8) and (9) GDPR64. - 52.
+The point of departure is that the LSA will be required to adopt and notify its final decision to the main establishment or single establishment of the controller or processor and inform the other supervisory authorities concerned as well as the EDPB of its final decision (including a summary of the relevant facts and grounds)65.
+One important derogation to this requirement concerns the situation where a complaint has been dismissed or rejected. - 53.
+In cases where a complaint has been dismissed or rejected, the supervisory authority with which the complaint was lodged shall adopt the decision and notify it to the complainant and shall inform the controller thereof66. - 54.
+In case of need to take a decision to only partially dismiss a complaint, the LSA shall adopt the decision for the part concerning actions in relation to the controller or the processor, shall notify it to the main establishment or single establishment of the controller or processor on the territory of its Member State and shall inform the complainant thereof, while the supervisory authority of the complainant shall adopt the decision for the part concerning dismissal or rejection of that complaint, and shall notify it to that complainant and shall inform the controller or processor thereof67. - 55.
+Each natural or legal person has the right to an effective judicial remedy before the competent national court against a decision of a supervisory authority which produces legal effects concerning that person, in line with Article 78 GDPR68.

-3.7.3 Notification of the EDPB
+3.7.3 Information to the EDPB

-56. The LSA or, as the case may be, the CSA with which the complaint has been lodged, is required to inform the EDPB of the date when its final decision is notified respectively to the controller or the processor and to the data subject.
+56. The LSA or, as the case may be, the CSA with which the complaint has been lodged, is required to inform the EDPB of the date when its final decision is notified respectively to the controller or the processor and to the data subject69.